-Rare 1525 edition of the first printed map to focus on the Southeast Asian islands and, indeed, the only map to focus on this area in the first half of the 16th century.
+Rare 1525 edition of the first printed map to focus on the Southeast Asian islands and, indeed, the only map to focus on this area in the first half of the 16th Century.

 The cartography is based upon Waldseemuller's 1507 cordiform map, which derived its treatment from Martellus.
-It abandons the Ptolmaic model in several respects, most notably the closed Indian Sea.
+It abandons the Ptolemaic model in several respects, most notably the closed Indian Sea.
 Much of the map's nomenclature is derived from Marco Polo's adventures.
 Java Major is mapped solely from anecdotal reports.
-Peutam (Binan) is recorded in the 13th century treatise of Ibn Sa'id.
+Peutam (Binan) is recorded in the 13th Century treatise of Ibn Sa'id.
 Java Minor is correctly placed below Peutam.

-Fries treatment of Sumatra is also much more accurate than his predecessors, Ruysch, Waldseemuller, et al. Ferlec is show opposite Bintam, based upon Marco Polo's account that it was located 100 miles to the south.
+Fries treatment of Sumatra is also much more accurate than his predecessors, Ruysch, Waldseemuller, et al. Ferlec is shown opposite Bintam, based upon Marco Polo's account that it was located 100 miles to the south.
 Basma is also shown on the northern coast.

 In the Mapping of Southeast Asia, Tom Suarez spends several pages illustrating and describing the minute detail in the map and reconciling it against the works of early travelers and prior maps, calling this map a landmark in the cartography of Southeast Asia.

 The 1522 edition of the map is extremely rare, as is the 1525 edition.
-The map is more typically found in the 1535 and 1541 editions, which have printed titles above the maps.
+The map is more typically found in the1535 and 1541 editions, which have printed titles above the maps.

 Lorenz (Laurent) Fries (ca. 1485-1532) was born in Mulhouse, Alsace.
 He studied medicine, apparently spending time at the universities of Pavia, Piacenza, Montpellier and Vienna.
 After completing his education, Fries worked as a physician in several places before settling in Strasbourg in about 1519.
 While in Strasbourg, Fries met the Strasbourg printer and publisher Johann Grüninger, an associate of the St. Dié group of scholars formed by, among others, Walter Lud, Matthias Ringmann and Martin Waldseemüller.